 It is important to note that in the context of reproductive healthcare, disrespect and discrimination are forms of violence.

-Obstetric and gynaecological violence includes misogyny, sexism, medical paternalism, racism, xenophobia, queerphobia, transphobia, Islamophobia, anti-Semitism, cultural insensitivity, discrimination based on immigration status, insurance status, HIV+ or STI status, body-shaming, slut-shaming, health-shaming, fatphobia, ageism, ableism, classism, bias based on language, religion, occupation or income source, history of criminalization or incarceration, cultural background and much more.
-Whether the victim experiences subtle microaggressions or blatant bigotry; interpersonal tension or the harm of system-wide policies and norms, these all fall under this same umbrella.
+Obstetric and gynaecological violence includes misogyny, sexism, medical paternalism, racism, xenophobia, queerphobia, homophobia, transphobia, Islamophobia, anti-Semitism, cultural insensitivity, discrimination based on immigration status, insurance status, HIV+ or STI status, body-shaming, slut-shaming, health-shaming, fatphobia, ageism, ableism, classism, bias based on language, religion, occupation or income source, history of criminalization or incarceration, cultural background, personal or parenting choices, and much more.
+Whether the victim experiences subtle microaggressions or blatant bigotry; interpersonal tension or the harm of system-wide policies and norms, these all fall under the umbrellaof obstetric and gynaecological violence.

 5. Dr Amali Lokugamage’s address at the RCOG World Congress 2014 https://www.youtube.com/watch?v=Ziy5kSFm7U8